 Yoga of Recovery Certification Process

 For those in counseling roles the course will offer you additional tools and a deeper understanding of the comprehensive approach to wellness, emotional sobriety and sustained spiritual development using Ayurveda and Yoga as extension therapies to any 12 Step work.
-If you are already a Yoga teacher, this course will make you uniquely qualified and more confident to teach yoga in rehabs or to people in recovery from any addiction.
+If you are already a Yoga teacher, this certification will make you uniquely qualified and more confident to teach yoga in rehabs or to people in recovery from any addiction.
 You will fully understand the root of the problem and the holistic approach, extended from limited understanding of substance abuse/behavioral problems to be treated with asana alone, to a full range of therapies for mind, body and spirit from these powerful healing modalities.

-Many people who work in the field of recovery are themselves in recovery.
+Open 12-step meetings: Many people who work in the field of recovery are themselves in recovery.
 Here we talk about our experience, strength and hope around any addictive habits that we are recovering from.
 This helps us develop more openness and compassion around both our own lingering compulsions and the struggle of different ‘drug of choice’ than ours.
 These meetings will also be a very beneficial experience for those not in recovery, to see what meetings are like, what their clients are involved with.

 This program is life changing for myself and others as I share my new awareness about addiction.
 Durga’s passion for what she is doing is contagious.
 The presentation of the material is clear, easy to understand, yet very profound!
 The way in which Durga has weaved together the causes and therapies for addiction from an Ayurvedic, Yogic and 12 step point of view is mind blowing.
 TAKE THIS COURSE!
 Taryn S,